About

 About My Blog, "LazyJ's Minetest World"

-The blog is primarily about progressing and learning how to create nice things in Minetest.
-Occasionally there will be posts about other, Minetest related, stuff.
+This blog is primarily about progressing and learning how to create nice things in Luanti.
+Occasionally there will be posts about other, Luanti-related, stuff.

 My blog is not geared towards geeks myopically obsessed with code.
-My blog is for people, like me, who appreciate craftsmanship more than calculus.
+My blog is for normies, like me, who, when it comes to creative endevors, appreciate craftsmanship and manual creation far more than calculus and proceedurally generated reproductions of someone else's work.

 This blog is not for the uncouth.
 All comments will have to be approved by me first.